-JC Legal Resources Center, INC (JC-LRC, INC) was founded in Milwaukee, Wisconsin to develop civic educational curriculum, conduct training, conduct research, and promote the legal interest of racially disadvantaged communities in the Central City of Milwaukee.
+JC Legal Resources Center, INC (JC-LRC, INC) was founded in Milwaukee, Wisconsin to develop civic educational curriculum, conduct training, conduct research, and promote the legal interest of African American communities in the Central City of Milwaukee.
 JC-LRC, INC relies on donations and contributions from the public, law firms, corporations, government, and other charities.
 JC-LRC, INC is always looking to partner with corporations, governments, and individuals who are interested in joining our mission.

 To promote civic education, advocacy and entrepreneurship through low-bono legal services assistance.